razshare/frizzante-docs/docs/pages.md

 	The `.svelte` extension is optional.

 !!! example
-	A page located at `lib/pages/welcome.svelte` will be identified by `welcome`.
+	A page located at `lib/pages/welcome.svelte` will be identified by `Welcome`.

 Subdirectories are joined by `::` instead of `/` or `\`.

 !!! example
-	A page located at `lib/pages/about/user.svelte` will be identified by `about::user`.
+	A page located at `lib/pages/about/User.svelte` will be identified by `about::User`.

 ## Mapping a page